fsepy/SFEPRAPY/README.md

 python -m SfePrapy.mcs0
 ```

 A window will be popped up asking for input a input / problem definition file.
-The input file should be in '.csv' or '.xlsx' format. `str`ucture of the input file is addressed in the following paragraphs.
+The input file should be in '.csv' or '.xlsx' format.
+Structure of the input file is addressed in the following paragraphs.

 When a configuration file with the name 'config.json' is provided in the same directory, the program will attempt to read it and use parameters contained therein.
 Number of threads (multi-processing) along with few other parameters can be defined in this file.